MicrosoftDocs/azure-docs/articles/sql-database/sql-database-automated-backups.md

 If you need to keep the backups for longer than the maximum PITR retention period, you can modify the backup properties to add one or more long-term retetion periods to your database.
 See [Long-term backup retention](sql-database-long-term-retention.md) for more details.

 > [!IMPORTANT]
-> If you delete the Azure SQL server that hosts SQL Databases, all databases that belong to the server and theor backups are also deleted and cannot be recovered.
+> If you delete the Azure SQL server that hosts SQL Databases, all databases that belong to the server and their backups are also deleted and cannot be recovered.
 You cannot restore a deleted server.
-But if you configured long-term retention, the backups for the databases included in LTR will not be deleted and can be used to restore the databases.
+But if you configured long-term retention, the backups for the databases with LTR will not be deleted and these databases can be restored.

 ### PITR Retention for DTU-based service tiers
 The default retention period for a database created using the DTU-based purchasing model depends on the service tier: